aubricusarchive/deputy/docs/ntoes.md

 * Provide basic automation, but leave final solution up to developer
     * Too many frameworks try to solve every conceivable use case
         * Because this is not possible, you have to create a somewhat rigid structure to solve "only a few" kinds of problems.
-* Pieces should be removable
+* Pieces should be removablew
     * Don't like PhantomJS?
 Fine, replace the 'test' process with your own automation.
     * Plugin architecture.